wernerdegroot/applicatives/README.md

 Person person = new Person(firstName, lastName);
 ```

 Instead of blocking the main thread of your application, you decide to switch to non-blocking `CompletableFuture`s.
-Although it will take some time to obtain the `firstName` and `lastName` and combine those into a `Person`, the application is free to perform other, useful tasks while it waits:
+Although it will take some time to obtain `firstName` and `lastName` and combine those into a `Person`, the application is free to perform other, useful tasks while it waits:

 ```java
 // Get a first name: